moj-analytical-services/splink/docs/blog/posts/2023-05-24-latest_developments.md

 where `json`, `html`, `png`, `svg` and `pdf` are all supported.

-## :simple-python: API Improvements

-We are always keen to improve user experience with the Splink API which can include giving functions clearer names, reducing duplication etc.

-#### Reduced duplication in Comparison libraries
+## :octicons-duplicate-24: Reduced duplication in Comparison libraries

 Historically, importing of the comparison libraries ([CL](../../comparison_library.md), [CTL](../../comparison_template_library.md), [CLL](../../comparison_level_library.md)) has included declaring the backend twice.
 For example: